interpret.plot_comparisons

 sample_new_groups : bool = False

-fig_kwargs : optional = None
+fig_kwargs : dict or None = None

-subplot_kwargs : optional = None
+subplot_kwargs : Mapping[str, str] or None = None

 Returns